revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-The use of the connection object is to connect data to a command object.
-Different connection objects are used for different providers such as an OleDbConnection object for the OLE-DB provider and SqlConnection object for the Microsoft SQL Server.
+The use of the connection object is to connect data to a command object.Different connection objects are used for different providers such as an OleDbConnection object for the OLE-DB provider and SqlConnection object for the Microsoft SQL Server.

 </blockquote>